Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/Forenscis/Echoes-in-the-Deep.md

 mv deep_secrets.zip deep_secrets.wav
 ```

-Now let us just try to open this file in tools like, Audacity or Sonic-Visualizer
+Now let us just try to open this file in tools like, Audacity or Sonic-Visualizer.
+Use any
 i used sonic visualizer